wsaqaf/mecodify/install.md

 # Installation

+## AWS and DigitalOcean

+If you do not have a server and have little to no experience in managing servers, then you could opt for pre-configured servers on two of the most popular cloud services, namely AWS and DigitalOcean.
+To learn more on how that can be done, you can use [https://github.com/wsaqaf/mecodify/blob/master/cloud_configs/README.md](this guide).

+## Your own server
-Here you will find instructions for running Mecodify on your server.
+If you have an already existing server that you manage (e.g., VPS, Dedicated server, etc.), you will find instructions for running Mecodify on your  server.

-### Interdepencies
+### Dependencies
-Mecodify requires PHP, MySQL and Apache to run.
-Generally, most web servers already have them installed by default.
+Mecodify requires PHP, MySQL to run and it usually works best in on a Linux device with PHP, MySQL and Apache (LAMP) stack istalled.
+Generally, most web servers already have a LAMP stack them installed by default.
 But you can always double check in case.
-The three required depencies are PHP, MySQL, Apache.
+The three required dependencies are PHP and MySQL.

 1- **PHP 5.0 or higher:** If you are unsure if you have PHP 5.0 or higher, you can run the following command on the server:
 ```sh